Advanced Amateur Radio - Data Communications; Space; Microwave… the fun stuff!

 Closing The Channel

 If you’re enjoying Zero Retries, please tell your friends and co-conspirators.
 For the immediate future, Zero Retries will remain an experiment in progress.
 Feedback is easy if you’re reading Zero Retries in email - just hit Reply and I’ll get your email.
-Or you can go to the web version of any Zero Retries issue, scroll to the bottom, and post a comment on the web version of a Zero Retries issue.
 I’m especially interested in content ideas about things that you’d like to see discussed in Zero Retries.
+If you write me, I may ask if I can quote you (only with your permission) in Zero Retries.
 If you know of “Zero Retries Interesting” projects, groups, activities, etc. please let me know.
 I do reply to every Zero Retries email I receive.

 Email issues of Zero Retries are “instrumented” by Substack to gather basic statistics about opens, clicking links, etc. There is no “text only, no instrumentation” version of Zero Retries available.
 I don’t use such information in any way other than (in the absence of much feedback) getting some satisfaction that the data shows that people actually do read Zero Retries.